Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 ACTUATOR PERFORMANCE STABILITY:

-Each FNR Actuator relies on smooth meshing of the worm gear with the flat drive gear.
-Both the bottom of the threaded shaft and the worm gear shaft must be firmly supported so that this smooth gear meshing is sustained far into the future.
-It might be prudent to have an automatic test sequence that from time to time sequentially runs every movable fuel bundle up and down by a controlled amount to demonstrate that the actuators continue to work as designed and that the fuel bundles have not been subject to swelling or other problems that might cause a movable fuel bundle jam.
+It might be prudent to have an automatic test sequence that from time to time sequentially runs every movable fuel bundle up and down by a controlled amount to demonstrate that the actuators continue to work as designed and that the fuel bundles or actuators have not been subject to swelling or other problems that might cause a movable fuel bundle to jam.
+The fuel bundle should hae traped all retingeeeeeeeeeeeeeeeeee

 MECHANICAL RIGIDITY CONSIDERATIONS: